 Knowing how to handle a picky eater can save parents a whole lot of stress because, let’s face it, having a picky eater can drive any parent up the wall.
-So if you want to know how to handle a picky eater, the first thing to look at is why you might be getting the behaviour and only then what you can do about it.
+So if you want to know how to handle a picky eater, the first thing to look at is why you might be getting the behaviour and only then, what you can do about it.
 Firstly, I know how frustrating it can be.
 There is nothing worse for any parent than being faced with a child who won’t for whatever reason, eat.
 Even if they’re normal on the growth chart, it’s still supremely worrying for any mom or dad to watch their little one turn their nose up at all but a very limited type of food.
-Perhaps your child is like one mom I helped who’s child would only eat yoghurt and french fries.
+Perhaps your child is like one mom I helped, whose child would only eat yoghurt and french fries.

 If you’re faced with this dilemma, perhaps you have tried every idea in the book.
 You’ve made alien planet landing craft shapes out of dinner, played games, or disguised veggies or other healthy foods any way you can, and still your little one has his or her mouth firmly closed.

 If this is something you’re struggling with, I want to start by taking you on a story of how picky eating issues often develop.
 Let’s pretend there’s a mom with a little boy who has been eating pretty well since he was introduced to solid foods.
 One day, at breakfast her little boy clamps his mouth firmly shut and there’s just no way mom can get that spoon any where near him.
 Now if mom just shrugs her shoulders, stays calm, and assumes her child is full, all is well and good.
 Perhaps she just gently applies a wet cloth to that firmly closed mouth and lets her little one get down, unfazed by the whole refusal thing.

 It’s all in how you react.